Working safely with research data from home

 - Do NOT transfer or forward research data to private e-mail accounts or Google mail.
 Communication between researchers should remain within the institutional e-mails.
-Think who needs access to relevant information and make sure to control access to information through shared institutional drives rather than e-mail conversations.
+Think about who needs access to relevant information and make sure to control access to information through shared institutional drives rather than e-mail conversations.
 You can make use of SURFfilesender to send large files securely and encrypted.

-During the corona crisis, RDM support is at your service
+- While you work from home, RDM support is at your service

 - Contact us at firstname.lastname@example.org

 - The course Learn to write your Data Management Plan is available online.
 So are some of our regular workshops.